 The early years of this new Galactic Empire saw increasing centralization of power, the “Imperialification” of important sites (the Coruscant sector became the Imperial sector, Galactic City became Imperial City, etc.), and an elevation of Human men at the expense of non-Humans and women.
 The Emperor was brutal in his subjugation of those who opposed him and seemingly immortal, having survived multiple assassination attempts.
 However, there was still a growing group working to overthrow the Empire known formally as the Alliance to Restore the Republic or, informally, the Rebellion.

-The Emperor and his subordinates were aware of the threat this Rebellion caused, and set out their energy to quelling it.
-One of their chief sources of instilling terror and ending the Rebel threat they demonstrated on the planet Alderaan, which had Rebel sympathies.
+The Emperor and his subordinates were aware of the threat this Rebellion caused, and set their energy to quelling it.
+They demonstrated one of their chief sources of instilling terror and ending the Rebel threat on the planet Alderaan, which had Rebel sympathies.
 In 0 BBY, Grand Moff Tarkin, one of the Emperor’s top lieutenants, commanded the Death Star, a massive battle station two decades in the making.
-To showcase the power of the Emperor’s new superweapon and in response to Princess Leia Organa of Alderaan’s refusal to tell him the location of the hidden base, Tarkin fired the Death Star’s superlaser at Alderaan, obliterating the planet and all its inhabitants.
+To showcase the power of the Emperor’s new superweapon, and in response to Princess Leia Organa of Alderaan’s refusal to tell him the location of the hidden base, Tarkin fired the Death Star’s superlaser at Alderaan, obliterating the planet and all its inhabitants.

 With the Emperor’s death, the Imperial fleet was bested, and the second Death Star met the same fate as its predecessor.
 With both Sith master and apprentice dead, the Sith lineage that traced back a thousand years to Darth Bane ended.
 Beyond that, the back of the Empire was broken, and the Alliance to Restore the Republic was successful in their mission.